glgreiner/HyperVerITAS/ARTIFACT-APPENDIX.md

 See the READMEs included in the github repo for how to setup and run the code.

 ## Artifact Evaluation (Required for Functional and Reproduced badges)

-This section should include all the steps required to evaluate your artifact's functionality and validate your paper's key results and claims.
-Therefore, highlight your paper's main results and claims in the first subsection.
-And describe the experiments that support your claims in the subsection after that.

 ### Main Results and Claims